-DIGITAL CURRENCY (BITCOINS) AND THE FUTURE OF NAIRA
+DIGITAL CURRENCY (BITCOINS) AND THE FUTURE OF THE NAIRA

-Cryptocurrency is a digital property driven by the blockchain technology.
-It can be used as a means of exchange or as a legal tender; it’s often kept safe and in secret through the use of a cryptographic means and has a proper record and storage.
-Examples of Cryptocurrencies are Bitcoins, Etherum, Altcoins, and many others more.
+Cryptocurrency is a digital property driven by blockchain technology.
+It can be used as a means of exchange or as legal tender; it’s often kept safe and secret through the use of cryptographic means and has a proper record and storage.
+Examples of Cryptocurrencies are Bitcoins, Ethereum, Altcoins, and many others.
 However, the most widely used form of cryptocurrency is Bitcoin, which is our main focus for this article.

-It was said that the first sale of bitcoins was on May 22, 2010, where 10,000 bitcoins was swapped for 2 pizzas by Laszlo Hanyenco.
+It was said that the first sale of bitcoins was on May 22, 2010, when 10,000 bitcoin was swapped for 2 pizzas by Laszlo Hanyenco.
 This day is often referred to as Bitcoin Pizza day.
 After five days, the price grew by 1000% from $0.008 to $0.08 for a unit of bitcoin, the price slightly increased between that same range as the months went by.

-However, in 2016 it started increasing from September 2016 and got to its peak in December, 2017 before it started declining again in January 2018.
-It fluctuated for a while till December, 2018 where it got to its peak again in June, 2019, fluctuated again and started spiking upwards from September, 2020 and has its highest peak on the 13th of December, 2020.
-As of today, 15th December, 2020, a unit of bitcoin is traded for $19,309.41.
+However, in 2016 it started increasing in September 2016 and got to its peak in December 2017 before it started declining again in January 2018.
+It fluctuated for a while till December 2018 when it got to its peak again in June 2019, fluctuated again and started spiking upwards from September 2020 and has its highest peak on the 13th of December, 2020.
+As of today, 15th December 2020, a unit of bitcoin is traded for $19,309.41.

 On the other hand, individuals purchase the coin with the aim of selling it at a later date and at a higher price so as to realize some gains (this is quite similar to forex trading), and some purchase it to add it to their investment portfolio.
 Securities are often controlled by the Security Exchange Commission.